banner

 • Other: Updated some UI interfaces

-Now let me briefly talk about some issues I encountered during the development process.
+Here are a few issues I encountered during the development process.

-Why migrate the database
+Why migrate the database#

-• True cross-platform: Unlike Sqflite, which only supports mobile and MacOS, Isar has achieved full platform support, including mobile (iOS, Android), desktop (Windows, MacOS, Linux), and web.
-I did consider expanding MeRead to the desktop in the future, so migrating the database earlier would save a lot of trouble in the future.
+According to the official website, Isar supports all platforms, including mobile (iOS, Android), desktop (Windows, MacOS, Linux), and web.
+I have considered expanding MeRead to the desktop, so migrating the database earlier will save a lot of trouble in the future.
+In addition to the necessary functions such as CRUD, indexing, associations, and full-text search, Isar also attracted me with the following three points:

 Isar Inspector

-Giving up on using SnackBar
+Giving up on using SnackBar#

 A SnackBar with an action will not time out when TalkBack or VoiceOver are enabled.
 This is controlled by AccessibilityFeatures.accessibleNavigation.

-My code is not wrong!
+My code is not wrong!#

 final result = await FilePicker.platform.pickFiles(